WEB3DEV0092/wallet-drain-script/readme.md

 4. Asset Drainage: With access secured, attackers execute rapid fund transfers, often using mixers or multi-hop transactions to cover their tracks.
 Stolen funds are liquidated quickly to avoid detection.

-## Why Crypto Drainer Scripts Are Bad
+## Why Crypto Drainer Script Are Bad
 Multichain: These scripts can target multiple blockchains, Ethereum, Solana, Tron and TON, making them a widespread threat.

 Telegram Integration: Some scripts use Telegram for real time notifications, allowing attackers to monitor and control the draining process remotely.